category-manager/category-manager/Readme.md

 <div id="usage">
 <h3> Setup </h3>

-First export USERNAME=YOU_GITHUB_USERNAME and TOKEN=GITHUB_PRIVATE_TOKEN with package read privilages
+First export USERNAME=YOUR_GITHUB_USERNAME and TOKEN=GITHUB_PRIVATE_TOKEN with package read privilages

 Add the below dependency in your maven POM file